ostelco/ostelco-core/prime/infra/MONITORING.md

 Contains a Deployment and Service configuration and a ConfigMap with predefined dashboards.

 Grafana is exposed using a LoadBalancer.

+The current dashboard is saved in `grafana-dashboard.json` in this folder

 ### [](#prometheus)[Prometheus](https://prometheus.io/)